ChatGame/HWToast/README.md

 ### HWToastView

-You can make your custome toast view inheriting from HWToastView.
+You can make your custom toast view inheriting from HWToastView.

 Just like `HWTextToastView` 、 `HWLoadingToastView` and `HWPieChartToastView`.